asyncapi/asyncapi-react/docs/configuration/config-modification.md

   This field contains configuration responsible for the way of working of the sidebar.
   `showOperations` field is set to `byDefault` by default.

+- **expand?: Partial<ExpandConfig>**

+  This field contains configuration responsible for collapsing and expanding the example payloads.
+  `messageExamples` field is set to `false` by default.

 - **parserOptions?: ParserOptions**